We are filling in for Sean on the Sean Hannity Radio Show.

 So this is going to be an early indication of how much progress, if any, we're going to make on that topic.

-So it's interesting that you use that metaphor, because yeah, you've made the point and we've made the point on our podcast and elsewhere that spending largely government spending, our money, tax dollar spending, is on autopilot.
+So it's interesting that you use that metaphor because, yeah, you've made the point and we've made the point on our podcast and elsewhere that spending largely government spending, our money, tax dollar spending is on autopilot.

 Right.

-And part of the problem with that is there are very few incentives to uh keep you from doing it.
+And part of the problem with that is there are very few incentives to keep you from doing it.

-What you know, no one makes more money if you decide to pay off your house, pay off your mortgage.
+It's got the example I like to use is if you decide to pay off your house, no one makes more money if you decide to pay off your house, pay off your mortgage.

-You know, the bank wants you to have the loan, the your financial advisor wants you to keep the money in the market.
+Your financial advisor wants you to keep the money in the market.

 So no one's making money if you do that.

-And what's interesting now about this moment is the reaction on social media to what they try to do actually suggests that there might be an incentive to rain down spending because for the first time the American people via social media channels because of Elon Musk and because of the mandate that we now have with him and Vivek Ramswamy, there is a political incentive to do it because that seems to be what the American people are supporting.
+And what's interesting now about this moment is the reaction on social media to what they try to do actually suggests that there might be an incentive to rain down spending because for the first time, the American people via social media channels, because of Elon Musk and because of the mandate that we now have with him and Vivek Ramaswamy, there is a political incentive to do it because that seems to be what the American people are supporting.

-There is, there is.
+There is.

 And look, I think Doge is great.

-I think having two outsider smart businessmen uh who are running this is a great way to do it.
+I think having two outsider smart businessmen who are running this is a great way to do it.

 Here's the fundamental problem, though, Eric.